The Kinks

-The original line-up comprised Ray Davies (lead vocals, rhythm guitar), Dave Davies (lead guitar, vocals), Mick Avory (drums, percussion) and Pete Quaife (bass).
+The band's original line-up comprised Ray (lead vocals, rhythm guitar), Dave (lead guitar, vocals), Quaife (bass) and Mick Avory (drums, percussion).
 The Davies brothers remained with the band throughout its history.
-Quaife was replaced by John Dalton in 1969, with keyboardist John Gosling being added in 1970 (prior to this, session keyboardist Nicky Hopkins played on many of their recordings).
+Quaife briefly left the band in 1966 and was replaced by John Dalton, though Quaife returned by the end of that year before leaving permanently in 1969, once again being replaced by Dalton.
+Keyboardist John Gosling joined in 1970 (prior to this, session keyboardist Nicky Hopkins played on many of their recordings).
 After Dalton's 1976 departure, Andy Pyle briefly served as the band's bassist before being replaced by Argent bassist Jim Rodford in 1978.
-Gosling quit in 1978 and was first replaced by ex-Pretty Things member Gordon Edwards, then more permanently by Ian Gibbons in 1979.
-Avory left the group in 1984 and was replaced by another Argent member Bob Henrit.
+Gosling quit in 1978 and was first replaced by ex-Pretty Things member Gordon John Edwards, then more permanently by Ian Gibbons in 1979.
+Avory left the group in 1984 and was replaced by another Argent member, Bob Henrit.
 The band gave its last public performance in 1996 and broke up in 1997 as a result of creative tension between the Davies brothers.

-The Kinks have had five Top 10 singles on the US Billboard chart.
-Nine of their albums charted in the Top 40.
-In the UK, they have had seventeen Top 20 singles and five Top 10 albums.
-Four Kinks albums have been certified gold by the RIAA and the band have sold 50 million records worldwide.
+The Kinks are regarded as one of the most influential rock bands of the 1960s.
+They have had seventeen Top 20 singles and five Top 10 albums in the UK, and five of their singles reached the Top 10 on the US Billboard Hot 100 chart.
+Additionally, nine of their albums charted in the Top 40 of the US Billboard 200.
+Four Kinks albums have been certified Gold by the Recording Industry Association of America (RIAA), and the band has sold over 50 million records worldwide.
 Among numerous honours, they received the Ivor Novello Award for "Outstanding Service to British Music".
-In 1990, the original four members of the Kinks were inducted into the Rock and Roll Hall of Fame, as well as the UK Music Hall of Fame in November 2005.
-In 2018, after years of ruling out a reunion due to the brothers' animosity and the difficult relationship between longtime drummer Mick Avory and Dave, Ray and Dave Davies finally announced they were working to reform the Kinks, with Avory also on board.
-However, comments made by each of the Davies brothers in 2020 and 2021 would indicate that in the years since the initial announcement, little (if any) progress has been made towards an actual Kinks reunion for a new studio band album.
+In 1990, the original four members of the Kinks were inducted into the Rock and Roll Hall of Fame, as well as the UK Music Hall of Fame in 2005.
+In addition, groups such as Van Halen, the Jam, the Knack, the Pretenders and the Romantics covered their songs, helping to boost the Kinks' record sales.
+In the 1990s, Britpop acts such as Blur and Oasis cited the band as a major influence.